liaobailey/goldsberry_global/README.md

 When Lebron is ahead in games, he feels more confident taking 3's.
 It is possible that intuitively Lebron knows his highest expected value comes from getting a close range shot vs a 3 which is why when his team needs points to come from behind, he'll attack the rim more.

-Some issues here could be his team has a vast lead and scoring is not as critical, but I'm assuming if Lebron is in the game with 5 minutes remaining, it is a faily close game.
+Some issues here could be his team has a vast lead and scoring is not as critical, but I'm assuming if Lebron is in the game with 5 minutes remaining, it is a fairly close game.

 James Harden: